Barbara Johnson Tucker

-Barbara Johnson Tucker is a Christian music recording artist from Conroe, Texas, US.
+Barbara Johnson Tucker was a Gospel recording artist from Conroe, Texas, US based in Houston, Texas.

 Biography

-Tucker was born in Conroe, Texas on 28 June 1944 to Ernest James and Annie Eloise (Lawson) Johnson, both from Montgomery, Texas.
+Tucker was born in Conroe, Texas on (June 28, 1944 - April 8, 2026) to Ernest James and Annie Eloise (Lawson) Johnson, both from Montgomery, Texas.
 As a child Tucker sang with her mom and siblings (sister Joy and brother Bud) as the Johnson Family at their home church in Houston, Jerusalem Baptist, and the Gulf Coast area.
 Many of the songs they sang were written by her mother Eloise.
 She is a member of Good Hope Missionary Baptist Church, where Rev. D.Z.
 Cofield is Pastor.

 Tucker attended Houston schools including Jack Yates High School and Texas Southern University.
 For one semester, she served as a voice consultant in TSU's Fine Arts Department.

 She was married to the late Kermit Tucker and they had one child, son Robert Christian Tucker, who gave them two grandchildren, Matthew Jonathan and Chelsea J'nai Tucker.